Groundhog Day Resolutions: 2025 for a ‘Fat Old Man’

 But here’s the thing: Resolutions don’t have to be about becoming someone you’re not overnight.
 For the “fat old man,” they can be about making small, manageable changes that actually make life better.
 More comfortable, more energetic, maybe even a little longer and healthier so you can annoy your grandkids a little longer.

-So, let’s ditch the unrealistic dreams and talk about resolutions that make sense.
+So, I’m ditching the unrealistic dreams and making resolutions that make sense.

 1. Resolution: Move… Just a Little More

 Forget “hitting the gym” five days a week right off the bat.
-That’s setting yourself up for failure (and probably some sore muscles you didn’t know you had).
+That’s just not going to happen, and I would be setting myself up for failure (and probably some sore muscles I didn’t know I had).

-• Try This: Start small.
+• Trying This Instead: Start small.
 Seriously small.
-Your resolution could be:
+My resolution could be:

 • “Walk to the mailbox every day.”